-Equity price risk is the risk that the fair value of a financial instrument will fluctuate due to changes in equity asset prices.
+Equity price risk is the risk that the fair value of a financial instrument will fluctuate as a result of changes in equity asset prices.

 19.3.3.1.
 Description of the objectives, policies and processes for risk management

 For the management of this risk, treasury resource management has defined guidelines to facilitate the analysis and follow-up of how variations in the market prices of the instruments held could affect the Company.